Seeed-Studio/MakerCamp/2025-01-MIT/Patrick/README.md

 <img src="images/mcdonalds.jpeg" width="400">

 Shenzhen was an amazing experience, just as good as the first time around.
 I was surprised to see how quickly the city has grown since my last visit five years ago.
 There were far more EVs on the road, and paying for things virtually was significantly easier for foreigners.
 I truly can’t wait to come back in another five years to see how this beautiful city continues to evolve.

+I would also like to highlight Cedric Honnet and thank him for organizing this trip for all of us!